jswladitya/JavaScript/README.md

 # JavaScript
-Here I'm learning JavaScript from very basics to Advanced Level
+Here I'm learning JavaScript from very basic to Advanced Level including some projects